-- 3. At the request of a party, and after the other party has been heard, the Chairperson acting on behalf of the Board of Appeal may authorize the use of an official language of the Community other than the language of the case for all or part of the proceedings. - 4.
-Where the Board of Appeal authorizes the use of a language other than the language of the case, the Registry shall arrange for translation or interpretation.
+- 3. At the request of a party, and after the other party has been heard, the Board of Appeal may authorise the use of an official language of the Community other than the language of the case for all or part of the proceedings. - 4.
+Where the Board of Appeal authorises the use of a language other than the language of the case, the Registry shall arrange for translation or interpretation.

-Article 20 Procedural measures
+Procedural measures